'Big Ted' our motorhome

 Update after our first long European trip in 2018-19: These we found very useful although we could only use them on campsites due to 'no camping' rules on Aires

 Spare wheel: No spare wheel was supplied with Big Ted, only a spray filler and air compressor, but it did have a sturdy scissor jack and wheel brace, so we purchased a second hand wheel and tyre from an online private advert that was a spare and had never been fitted to a vehicle.
-Not only is it good insurance against having a flat, it is also a legal requirement in some European countries (Spain, for example).
+Not only was it good insurance against having a flat, it was also a legal requirement in some European countries (Spain, for example).

 Update after our first long European trip in 2018-19: We used the thermal windscreen cover on a few occasions but the bonnet cover only once, just to try it out.
 The thermal windscreen cover was good, it completely stopped condensation on the inside of the windscreen which made getting away the following morning very easy, it also noticeably kept the cab area much warmer on the cold nights.
 The only downside was getting the outside dry in the mornings before packing away.
-We have a sponge and rubber scraper on a pole that was used to get most water off and we then laid it out in the sun to dry before packing away, usually still damp.
-It is very big and occupies a lot of room when laying it out to dry!
-If reusing it the following night then it's OK to pack it damp, but if not reused we had to remember to get it out to fully dry.
+We had a sponge and rubber scraper on a pole that was used to get most water off and we then laid it out in the sun to dry before packing away, usually still damp.
+It was very big and occupies a lot of room when laying it out to dry!
+If reusing it the following night then it was OK to pack it damp, but if not reused we had to remember to get it out to fully dry.

 Update after our first long European trip in 2018-19: See note above.
 We only used this once just to try it out.
 But then we weren't parked up in any driving snow, so the need to put it on wasn't there.
-The jury's out on this one.

-2 comments:
+3 comments:

 ClarkJones said...